fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Removes the parent-child relationship between two visuals.

-> SetCurrentValue(DependencyProperty, Object)	(Inherited from Visual)

-Sets the value of a dependency property without changing its value source.

-> SetValue(DependencyProperty, Object)		(Inherited from DependencyObject)

-Sets the local value of a dependency property, specified by its dependency property identifier.

-> SetValue(DependencyPropertyKey, Object)		(Inherited from DependencyObject)

-Sets the local value of a read-only dependency property, specified by the DependencyPropertyKey identifier of the dependency property.

-> ShouldSerializeCommandBindings()		(Inherited from DependencyObject)

-Returns whether serialization processes should serialize the contents of the CommandBindings property on instances of this class.

 > ShouldSerializeInputBindings()

 Returns whether serialization processes should serialize the contents of the InputBindings property on instances of this class.